 - Students complete mock portfolio projects.
 To narrow down the vast choice of publicly traded stocks, give them a pre-selected set of companies to choose from and build their portfolios.
 Have them analyze past stock prices to see if the investment is a historically good performer and estimate future growth using essential company data.
 Show them how to select between a mix of tried and true blue-chip companies, hot new tech stocks, and value stocks that combine steady growth and consistent performance.

 9th Grade Lesson Plan #3

-Many high school students begin to get jobs or plan on getting employment right after graduation.
+Many high school students begin to get jobs or plan to get employment after graduation.
 A significant piece of this transition period is managing a budget.
-Teachers will help students greatly if they demonstrate how to create and manage a realistic and accurate plan, broken down into categories.
-You can show them how to take care of needs first and then see how much they have left to spend on wants or savings while staying within their means.
+Teachers will help students greatly if they demonstrate how to create and manage a realistic and accurate plan broken down into categories.
+You can show them how to take care of their needs first and then see how much they have left to spend on wants or savings while staying within their means.
 Explain that they can make adjustments to their budgets so that they can adjust in the next month if they spend too much in one area.

 Budgets are an excellent tool for students and adults alike, and including kids in real-life budgeting activities is a surefire way to get them on track for financial success.
 Teachers can help their kids reach their goals by:

 - Have students use their projected financial information to create a personal budget.
 They can research what typical high school-level jobs pay, using that data to develop accurate income numbers and budget for the month.
 Make sure they include the costs of going out to eat, gas (when they get old enough to drive), and other expenses like entertainment.
 They will see how critical it is to plan for every expense and income stream so their budgets stay on track.